CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_1.01.md

 2.4.Ti=Exceptions

-2.4.sec={A_covered_entity} shall not be subject to the requirements of subsection (a), subsection (c), or a requirement to provide heightened individual control under section 103(b)(1) of this Act, to the extent that the collection, creation, processing, retention, use, or disclosure of {personal_data} is for purposes set forth in the enumerated exceptions.
+2.4.sec={A_covered_entity} shall not be subject to the requirements of subsection (a), subsection (c), or a requirement to provide heightened individual control under section 103(b)(1) of {this_Act}, to the extent that the {use(n).or} of {personal_data} is for purposes set forth in the enumerated exceptions.

 2.5.Ti=Material Changes

-2.5.1.0.sec={Covered_entities} shall, upon any material changes to a practice or service that affect the prior or ongoing collection, use, dissemination, or maintenance of {personal_data}—
+2.5.1.0.sec={Covered_entities} shall, upon any material changes to a practice or service that affect the prior or ongoing {use(n2).or} of {personal_data}—

 2.5.1.sec=provide in advance clear and conspicuous descriptions of the changes; and

-2.5.2.sec=with respect to previously collected {personal_data}, provide individuals with compensating controls designed to mitigate privacy risks that may arise from the material changes, which may include seeking express affirmative consent from individuals.
+2.5.2.sec=with respect to previously {collected} {personal_data}, provide individuals with compensating controls designed to mitigate privacy risks that may arise from the material changes, which may include seeking express affirmative consent from individuals.

 2.5.=[02/Bit/Ssec_02]